-During T3, the variation due to uncertainties would make SSB Es/Iot for both cells lower than the -4dB side condition, and the UE measurements may not be valid.
+During T3, the variation due to uncertainties would make SSB/CSI-RS Es/Iot for both cells lower than the -4dB side condition, and the UE measurements may not be valid.
 The Cell#1 and #2 Es/Noc has been increased by 0.9 dB to ensure the side condition is always met.
 To keep the test parameters aligned between the different frequency bands, the same change has been applied for all bands, although for n257.. bands a lower value would have been acceptable.

 During T1, T2 and T3 values for n259 are not changed until Noc / wanted signal uncertainty is defined